-Victim of Medical Fraud?Choose a Firm That Was Created to Advocate for Victims.
+Medical Fraud & Conspiracy LawyerChoose a Firm That Was Created to Advocate for Victims.

-- A surgeon recommending minimally invasive back surgery using spine devices not approved or cleared to treat the underlying condition, scoliosis.
+- A surgeon recommending minimally invasive back surgery using spine devices not approved or cleared to treat the underlying condition of scoliosis

 - A physician substituting one surgical product for another without the patient’s consent because of his financial and research interest in the product

-- A hospital allowing uncleared or unapproved devices into the hospital based on the recommendations of a physician who has financial ties to the device manufacturer.
+- A hospital allowing uncleared or unapproved medical devices into the hospital based on the recommendations of a physician who has financial ties to the device manufacturer

-- A pain physician prescribing narcotic lollipops only available through his pharmacy
+- A pain physician prescribing narcotic lollipops only available through his compounding pharmacy

-- A pain physician recommending implantation of a pain pump, only to use the smallest possible pump that required more frequent refills of a combination of narcotics by his surgical center.
+- A pain physician recommending implantation of a pain pump, only to use the smallest possible pump that required more frequent refills of a combination of narcotics at his surgical center

 Our founder has more than 35 years of trial experience and has tried cases successfully to verdict more frequently than 95% of the civil trial attorneys in San Diego.
 Mr. Vaage has been recognized by the American Board of Trial Advocates, California Super Lawyers ®, Top 100 Trial Lawyers in America, and Best Lawyers in America.